Professor of Psychology, School of Psychology

 Dr. Webbe has studied standard and computerized methods of early assessment of Alzheimer’s disease, and in-home Applied Behavior Analysis interventions with family caregivers and Alzheimer’s patients.
 With colleague S. Ann Becker and support from the Alzheimer’s Association he also has studied the use of in-home technology for family caregivers.

-He is a fellow of the American Psychological Association and the National Academy of Neuropsychology, a charter member and treasurer of the Sports Neuropsychology Society, past treasurer of the National Academy of Neuropsychology Foundation Board of Trustees, and immediate past Chair of the Technology Professional Interest Area of the International Society to Advance Alzheimer Research and Treatment.
-Dr. Webbe is a former president of the Society for Sport, Exercise, & Performance Psychology of the American Psychological Association.
+He is a fellow of the American Psychological Association and the National Academy of Neuropsychology; fellow and charter member of the Sports Neuropsychology Society (and current treasurer and member of the executive board); past treasurer of the National Academy of Neuropsychology Foundation Board of Trustees, and past Chair of the Technology Professional Interest Area of the International Society to Advance Alzheimer Research and Treatment.
+Dr. Webbe also is a former president of the Society for Sport, Exercise, & Performance Psychology of the American Psychological Association.

-Dr. Webbe was appointed in 2009 by Governor Charlie Crist to the 10-member Alzheimer’s Disease Advisory Committee and reappointed to a second term by Governor Rick Scott in 2012.
+Dr. Webbe was appointed in 2009 by Governor Charlie Crist to the 10-member Alzheimer’s Disease Advisory Committee of the State of Florida and reappointed to a second term by Governor Rick Scott in 2012.
 He chaired the Committee in 2013 and 2014.
 Dr. Webbe has served also for many years as the NCAA Faculty Athletics Representative at Florida Tech (NCAA Division II), and is past president of the national Faculty Athletics Representatives Association (FARA).

 A Florida native, Dr. Webbe enjoys the outdoors and especially loves running early in the morning.